Guide to picking the best color blind glasses

-The prescription color blind glasses are designed for individuals with existing vision correction for astigmatism, farsightedness, or nearsightedness and need the glasses to be custom-made for color blindness.
+The color blind glasses with prescription are designed for individuals with existing vision correction for astigmatism, farsightedness, or nearsightedness and need the glasses to be custom-made for color blindness.

 Meanwhile, non-prescription color blind glasses are less expensive than the first kind.
 These color blind glasses are usually bought by individuals who do not have vision concerns other than color blindness and have a visual acuity of 20/20.
 Some use non-prescription color blind glasses over their contact lenses.
 Others use oversized color blind glasses over prescription eyeglasses.

 Are Color Blind Glasses Really Helpful?

 Color blind glasses may not cure color blindness, but it provides individuals an avenue to see colors differently than usual.
 The results will also vary depending on the type and severity of the individual's color vision deficiency.
 Since color blind glasses are typically a recent development, several testing and research need to be done to identify the range of its effectiveness.

 Imagine not being able to see the actual colors of green and red?
 It may seem like a dull vision, not having to see the vibrance of each color.
 These glasses also provide practical applications, including helping color blind individuals choose and match their clothes' colors, which eventually reduce the risk of odd color combinations.

 These glasses also help professionals with color blindness broaden career opportunities and may serve as a confidence booster.
 Despite being color blind, they too can function similar to those who can easily view normal colors without these specially tinted glasses.